sierra-hunt/A.R.I.S.T.O.T.L.E./timelog.md

 * *8 hours* Researching how to write formally and re-writing parts of dissertation to Overleaf project.
 Still not confident in writing.
 Potential for masterclass visit?

+## Week 16

+### 16 Jan 2024

+* *8 hours* Dissertation planning: Spent time outlining the dissertation structure but got sidetracked by unrelated research.

+### 17 Jan 2024

+* *5 hour* Prototype development attempt: Made a start on coding but quickly became overwhelmed and switched to reviewing literature instead.

+### 18 Jan 2024

+* *4 hours* Procrastination through "research": Fell down a rabbit hole of tangentially related articles, convincing myself it was relevant for the literature review.
+And it was eventually!

+### 19 Jan 2024

+* *7 hour* Attempted to extract student data from Moodle and Hear transcripts but faced so, so, so many issuess.

+### 20 Jan 2024

+* *3 hours* Transcribing interviews: Managed to transcribe half of one interview before getting distracted by organizing my workspace.
+It looks cute though!

+## Week 17

+### 23 Jan 2024

+* *1 hour* Meeting preparation: Spent more time worrying about what had not been accomplished and then started compiling useful notes.

+### 24 Jan 2024

+* *1.5 hours* Meeting with Alistair: Discussed the lack of progress and the issues with Moodle data.
+Agreed on a need to refocus and prioritize deliverables.

+### 26 Jan 2024

+* *2 hours* Literature review: Added a few more sources to the literature review but struggled to integrate them cohesively.

+### 27 Jan 2024

+* *3 hours* Continued transcribing interviews: Finished transcribing the first interview but did not start on the next.

+## Week 18

+### 30 Jan 2024

+* *1 hour* Planning for data visualization without real data: Explored hypothetical solutions for the lack of Moodle data.

+### 31 Jan 2024

+* *2 hours* Writing: Vaguely outlined the methodology section, avoiding detailed explanation of the Moodle data issue.

+### 1 Feb 2024

+* *2 hours* Procrastination disguised as work: Reorganized all digital files related to the dissertation, accomplishing little.

+### 2 Feb 2024

+* *2 hours* Attempted to address feedback: Made minor adjustments to the prototype based on early feedback but lacked direction.

+## Week 19

+### 6 Feb 2024

+* *3 hours* Dissertation writing: Attempted to refine the discussion section but mostly ended up revising previously written parts.

+### 7 Feb 2024

+* *2 hours* Meeting with Alistair: Admitted to procrastination issues and discussed strategies to mitigate them moving forward.

+### 8 Feb 2024

+* *1 hour* Planning follow-up interviews: Organized two follow-up group interviews to supplement initial findings but did not prepare the interview guide.

+## Week 20

+### 13 Feb 2024

+* *4 hours* Conducted group interviews: Managed to carry out the interviews but faced difficulties in keeping the discussion on track.

+### 14 Feb 2024

+* *5 hours* Dissertation writing and procrastination: Alternated between writing the results section and aimlessly browsing the internet for inspiration.

+## Week 21

+### 20 Feb 2024

+* *4 hours* Transcribing group interviews: Started transcribing the group interviews but made slow progress due to frequent breaks.

+### 21 Feb 2024

+* *3 hours* Dissertation writing: Attempted to incorporate the group interview data into the discussion but struggled to draw clear conclusions.

+### 22 Feb 2024

+* *2 hours* Literature review expansion: Added more sources to the literature review in an attempt to bolster the argument but lacked a clear focus.

+## Week 22

+### 27 Feb 2024

+* *1 hour* Meeting with Alistair.

+* *6 hours* Dissertation editing: Spent a considerable amount of time tweaking the language and structure of the dissertation, with minimal substantive improvement.

+### 28 Feb 2024

+* *3 hours* Final review and submission prep: Read through the dissertation, feeling  very uncertain about its coherence!!!!!!!!

+## Week 23

+### 5 Mar 2024

+* *2 hours* Meeting with Alistair.

+### 19 Mar 2024

+* *1 hour* Cried!

+### 21 Mar 2024

+* *2 hours* Meeting with Alistair and getting my crap together.

+### 22 Mar 2024

+* *14 hours* Getting my crap together.

+### 23 Mar 2024

+* *9 hours* Getting my crap together.

+### 24 Mar 2024

+* *10 hours* Getting my crap together.

+### 25 Mar 2024

+* *14 hours* Getting my crap together.

+### 26 Mar 2024

+* *4 hours* Getting my crap together.

+### 27 Mar 2024

+* *9 hours* Getting my crap together.

+### 28 Mar 2024

+* *13 hours* Getting my crap together.

+### 29 Mar 2024

+* *3 hours* I got it togther!
+If you've made it to this part of my time log, hi!
+I do not understand the concept of time.